Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-nominate-axiasolar.md

 On the [AXIASolar UI](https://axiasolar.js.org/apps) navigate to the "Staking" tab.

-The "Staking Overview" subsection will show you all the active validators and their information - their identities, the amount of DOTs that are staking for them, amount that is their own provided stake, how much they charge in commission, the era points they've earned in the current era, and the last block number that they produced.
+The "Staking Overview" subsection will show you all the active validators and their information - their identities, the amount of SOLARs that are staking for them, amount that is their own provided stake, how much they charge in commission, the era points they've earned in the current era, and the last block number that they produced.
 If you click on the chart button it will take you to the "Validator Stats" page for that validator that shows you more detailed and historical information about the validator's stake, rewards and slashes.

 The "Account actions" subsection ([link](https://axiasolar.js.org/apps/#/staking/actions)) allows you to stake and nominate.